Stakeholder Map Template

-Widely used in project management, stakeholder mapping / stakeholder analysis is typically performed at the beginning of a project.
-Doing stakeholder mapping early on will help prevent miscommunication, ensure all groups are aligned on the objectives and set expectations about outcomes and results.
+Widely used in project management, stakeholder mapping is typically performed at the beginning of a project.
+Doing it early on will help prevent miscommunication, ensure all groups are aligned on the objectives, and set expectations about outcomes and results.

 Why is stakeholder mapping so important?